jeefberkey/tboot/README.md

 1. Activate the TPM in the BIOS and set a BIOS password
 2. Ensure VTd is enabled in the BIOS
 3. Boot into the kernel you intend to trust
-4. Install trousers, tpm-tools, tboot and start the tcsd daemon:
+4. Install trousers, tpm-tools, tboot:
-    `yum install -y trousers tpm-tools tboot; systemctl start tcsd; chkconfig tcsd on`
+    `yum install -y trousers tpm-tools tboot`
+5. Start tcsd and enable at boot
+    1. Systemd: `systemctl start tcsd; systemctl enable tcsd`
+    2. Upstart: `service tcsd start; chkconfig tcsd on`
-5. Download the appropriate SINIT for your platform from [Intel](https://software.intel.com/en-us/articles/intel-trusted-execution-technology)
+6. Download the appropriate SINIT for your platform from [Intel](https://software.intel.com/en-us/articles/intel-trusted-execution-technology)
     1. Extract
     2. Copy the `.BIN` file to `/boot`
-6. Modify your grub configuration
+7. Modify your grub configuration
-  * There should be no references to list.data or SINIT modules after this step, they should be commented out or non-existent.
+  * There should be no references to list.data or SINIT modules after this step, they should be commented out or non-existent
-  * Your kernel parameters may vary, and you can add/subtract as needed
+  * Your kernel parameters may vary.
+If they ever change, you will neet to regenerate the policy.
   * You MUST include `intel_iommu=on`
   * There MUST NOT be more than one space between kernel parameter options

-#### EL7 Grub Configuration
+#### Grub2 Configuration

 1. Populate `/etc/default/grub-tboot` like this, or with your preferred tboot kernel parameters: